 Independent Insurance Agent, Darr Schackow Insurance

 Here’s how it works: If you have more than one vehicle on your policy and you “stack” your uninsured/underinsured coverage, your limit is multiplied by the number of vehicles.
-So if you’re an Alabama biker with UM limits of $50,000 per person and $100,000 per accident, and have two motorcycles on your policy, stacking would increase your limits to $100,000 per person, $200,000 per accident for no additional charge.
+So if you’re an Alabama biker with UM limits of $50,000 per person and $100,000 per accident, and you have two motorcycles on your policy, stacking would increase your limits to $100,000 per person and $200,000 per accident for no additional charge.

 About half the states expressly forbid stacking, but even if yours doesn’t, you’ll still need to contact your insurer to make sure they allow it.
-Insurance company policies on stacking also vary from state to state, so just because Progressive allows it in Pennsylvania doesn’t mean they do in Missouri.
+Insurance company policies on stacking also vary from state to state — so just because Progressive allows it in Pennsylvania doesn’t mean they do in Missouri.

-Take a safety course, even if you’re an experienced biker.
+8. Take a safety course, even if you’re an experienced biker.

 “An MSF-certified RiderCourse is a golden opportunity for even experienced riders to gain new skills and safety strategies.”